Unlike dieting, mindful eating is a sustainable way to reach a healthy weight and enjoy the food you eat even more.

 Chances are slim that you answered "yes" to either of those questions.
 In our fast-paced days, taking time to eat “mindfully” feels like a luxury, not a necessity.
 That’s why most of us end up scarfing down a salad or sandwich while sitting in a meeting or in front of a screen.
 It also may explain why so many of us end up with heartburn, digestive problems and stubborn, excess weight.

-To avoid those undesirable outcomes, it pays to try mindful eating — essentially, slowing down as we eat and truly taking stock of what we’re eating.
+To avoid those undesirable outcomes, it pays to try mindful eating — essentially, slowing down as we eat, paying attention to our hunger cues and truly taking stock of what we’re eating.
 Mindful eating delivers benefits to both our physical and mental health, and it’s not as difficult to put into practice as you might think.

 Generally defined, mindful eating is developing an awareness of how the food we choose to eat affects our bodies, our emotions and our thoughts, according to Diane Barth, LCSW, a therapist in New York City.
 “It’s also about listening without judgment to our body’s communications about what we want to eat and when we want to eat.”

-As Joyce Englander Levy, yoga and meditation teacher and Director of Mindful Movement at THE WELL, puts it: “At any point in procuring, making, eating, digesting or cleaning up after a meal, you can acknowledge the important role that eating plays in your health and life — that’s also mindful eating.”
+As Joyce Englander Levy, a yoga and meditation teacher, puts it: “At any point in procuring, making, eating, digesting or cleaning up after a meal, you can acknowledge the important role that eating plays in your health and life — that’s also mindful eating.”

 Think of mindful eating as the opposite of dieting — a good thing, since research shows that 95 percent of diets don’t work.
 In mindful eating, there are no rules, no labeling of foods as “good” or “bad,” no judgments.
 Instead, it is a way of life; a way to take pause and a way to bring a profound sense of self-awareness and care to how we feed and nourish ourselves.